 10 Years Kanban Experience In 1 Free Book:

-Finally, you arrive at the last stage.
-Previously, you developed, applied and checked your plan.
+Finally, you arrive at the last stage of the Plan-Do-Check-Act cycle.
+Previously, you developed, applied, and checked your plan.
 Now, you need to act.

 If everything seems perfect and your team managed to achieve the original goals, then you can proceed and apply your initial plan.